att/ast/README.md

 ### Mailing lists

+You can track announcements and ask question or report problems at korn-shell@googlegroups.com or https://groups.google.com/d/forum/korn-shell as an alternative to watching this Github project.

 Archives of the AST mailing lists (which is mostly about ksh) are available at: https://marc.info/?l=ast-developers and https://marc.info/?l=ast-users.